 What Is Pain and Suffering?

-Pain and suffering is the physical and emotional pain and agony associated with your injury.
+Pain and suffering is the physical pain and agony associated with your injury.
 It includes the aches, discomfort, affliction, and other pain that you suffer because of your injury.
 When you experience a physical injury, you’re not the same as you were before.
-Your injuries take a physical and emotional toll and cause you pain.
+Your injuries take a physical toll and cause you pain.
 This anguish is pain and suffering.

 An Example of Pain and Suffering

 You develop depression, and you’re having a hard time coming to terms with the fact that you may never dance again.
-Your pain, lack of sleep, emotional anguish, and depression all fall in the category of pain and suffering.
+Your pain, lack of sleep, and depression all fall into the category of pain and suffering.